nipy/mindboggle/doc/index.rst

 Welcome to Mindboggle!
 ======================

-| We are developing Mindboggle to improve the accuracy, precision, and consistency of automated labeling
+| We are developing Mindboggle to improve the accuracy, precision, and reliability
-| and shape analysis of human brain image data, and to promote open science by making all data, software,
+| of automated labeling and shape analysis of human brain image data, and to
+| promote open science by making all data, software, and documentation
-| and documentation freely and openly available.
+| freely and openly available.
 |
-| We are working on a paper to accompany our upcoming first release!
+| We are gearing up for our first official release!

 ..
   .. raw:: html